 GWD utilizes a pressure filtration process at the WTP to remove iron and manganese.
-This process is enhanced by raising the pH level of the source water.
-The elevated pH also helps to control corrosion of the copper water services and plumbing systems in your homes.
-GWD completed a project in early 2012 to add pH adjustment capabilities to the William Marshall and Duffy's Landing Wells to match the Potassium Hydroxide feed system at Commissioners Well.
+This process is enhanced by raising the pH level of the source water at each of our three wells using Potassium Hydroxide feed systems.
 The three wells are piped together before they enter the WTP.
-Two oxidants, Sodium Hypochlorite and Potassium Permanganate, are added to promote iron and manganese precipitation so the particulate form can be captured through pressure filtration.
-The finished water is chlorinated a second time for disinfection prior to entering the distribution system.
+Two oxidants, Sodium Hypochlorite and Potassium Permanganate, are added to promote iron and manganese precipitation so their particulate form can be captured through pressure filtration.
+The finished water is chlorinated a second time, for disinfection, and pH adjusted for pipe corrosion control prior to entering the distribution system.
+The elevated pH helps to control corrosion not only in the ductile iron and cast iron water mains, but also in the copper water services and plumbing systems in your homes.
 Pressure filters are backwashed every 1-2 days to restore their filtering capacity.
-Filtered particulate iron and manganese are discharged in concentrated water to drying beds.
-Dried residuals are properly disposed in accordance with DEP regulations.
+Filtered particulate iron and manganese are discharged in concentrated water to dewatering lagoons/drying beds.
+Following final processing, fully-dried residuals are properly disposed in accordance with DEP regulations.